 Colin Noe.
-Colin is a 3rd year graduate student in the Fischer-Baum Lab.
+Colin is a 4th year graduate student in the Fischer-Baum Lab.
 He received a B.S. in Biology from Texas A&M in 2011, with minors in math and philosophy.
 He uses EEG/ERP methods to test cognitive theories of spoken language perception and memory and is a member of the Rice Neuroengineering IGERT program.

 Sarah Irons.
-Sarah is a 1st year graduate student in the Fischer-Baum Lab.
+Sarah is a 2nd year graduate student in the Fischer-Baum Lab.
 She received a B.S. in Biology and B.A.s in Sociology and Psychology from Centenary College of Louisiana in 2016.
-Her research is in the arena of computational cognitive neuropsychology; testing computational models of spoken production against the pattern of errors produced by individuals with aphasia.
+Her research interests include computational cognitive neuropsychology, sociolinguistics, and using phonetic measurement to understand cognitive processes in speech production and reading.

 Former Lab Members